multiversx/mx-docs/docs/sdk-and-tools/rest-api/transactions.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

+[comment]: # (mx-abstract)

-Send Transactions to the Blockchain and query information about them.
+This component of the REST API allows one to send (broadcast) Transactions to the Blockchain and query information about them.

 [comment]: # (mx-context-auto)